rxonhe/antlr-calculator/README.md

-# Calculator API
+# ANTLR Calculator

-This is a simple calculator API built using Kotlin, Spring Boot, and ANTLR.
-It evaluates mathematical expressions and returns the result.
+This project features an NLP-based calculator API with a frontend interface.
+The backend, developed with Kotlin and Spring Boot, uses ANTLR for parsing and evaluating mathematical expressions expressed in natural language.
+The frontend, built with React, provides a user-friendly interface for inputting expressions and obtaining accurate results.
+This integration of technologies enables effortless interaction with the calculator, making complex calculations accessible through natural language queries.

 ## Getting Started